mpc-bioinformatics/macpepdb/Readme.md

 ### Docker installation
 To create a Docker image use: `docker build --tag macpepdb-py .` .
 You can use the image to start a container with `docker run -it --rm macpepdb-py --help`.
 To access your files in the container mount your files to `/usr/src/macpepdb/data` with `-v YOUR_DATA_FOLDER:/usr/src/macpepdb/data` (add it before the `macpepdb-py`).
-Keep in mind your working in a container, so all files pathes are within the container.
+Keep in mind your working in a container, so all file paths are within the container.
-If you intend to create a protein/peptide database and your Postgresql server is running in a Docke container too, make sure both, the  Postgresql server and the MacPepDB container have access to the same Docker network by adding `--network=YOUR_DOCKER_NETWORK` (before the ´macpepdb-py´).
+If you intend to create a protein/peptide database and your Postgresql server is running in a Docker container too, make sure both, the  Postgresql server and the MacPepDB container have access to the same Docker network by adding `--network=YOUR_DOCKER_NETWORK` (before the ´macpepdb-py´).

 ### Building a database
 #### Prepare the database